nixpulvis/nixpulvis.github.io/MTk3ODkK/seen.md

 I'm not allowed in.
 Finally after what feels like eons, I order a "large iced americano, with a little cream".
 I rush to blurt it all out, because my guilt is now overflowing.
-Each second I occupy this spot, I force others to remain distant from precious coffees.
+Each second I occupy this spot, I force others to remain distant from their precious coffees.
 I pay $4, rarely tip, and scuffle off to the bench, where I sit alone, waiting for my own.